VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek0/step2.md

 # (Optional) Installing Python Locally
 You don't need to install python locally for this course but if you would like to then you can follow these steps.

-If you need help setting this up, don't hesistate to reach out to anyone at VCC, message the Support Channel on Teams, or join our monthly Support Session!
+If you need help setting this up, don't hesistate to reach out to a mentor, message the Support Channel on Teams, or join our monthly Support Session!
 <hr>

 **1. Installing on Windows**<br>